This post was last updated on November 4th, 2020 at 05:06 pm

 If you don’t know what to do in this step, just leave it at AUTOMATIC.
 Facebook will choose the best placements that will most likely deliver the best results.

+They are scrollable images.
 With this kind of layout, it utilizes sliding features to showcase your ad.
-Doing so gives you more advertising room.
+Doing so gives you more advertising room

 But remember KISS for Facebook ads in Kenya.
 Keep it short and simple.